 New New York Leaders: Empire State Fellows Program

 The Empire State Fellows Program is a full-time leadership training program that will prepare the next generation of talented professionals for careers as New York State policy-makers.
-The next class of Empire State Fellows is serving from September 2013 to September 2015.
+The current class of Empire State Fellows is serving from September 2014 to September 2016.
 At the end of the Fellowship, a performance review process will identify Fellows that will be given the opportunity to continue to serve as leaders in New York State government after completing the program.

 Engagement in the work of New York State government lies at the heart of the Empire State Fellows Program.
 Governor Cuomo appoints each Empire Fellow to work directly with a Commissioner, Deputy Commissioner, or other high-level policy maker.
 Each Empire Fellow works at a state office or agency, such as the Empire State Development Corporation, the Department of State, the Department of Agriculture and Markets, the Department of Labor, or in the Governor’s Executive Chamber.
 Work assignments offer Fellows unparalleled experience collaborating with senior officials and participating in the policy-making process.